flamedfury/flamedfury.com/src/posts/2023/2023-06-18-now-page-steam-games.md

 The games section of the [/now](/now/) page now looks like this:

-{% imagePlaceholder "./src/assets/images/posts/2023-06-19-now-page-playing-games.png", "A screenshot of the playing games section of the now page on flamedfury.com.
+{% eleventyImage "./src/assets/images/posts/2023/2023-06-19-now-page-playing-games.png", "A screenshot of the playing games section of the now page on flamedfury.com.
 It show's two games box cover art.", "Recently played games, now with cover art" %}

 I made a commit, pushed it to main, and waited for Netlify to build and deploy.